 - Journey Ahead: Day Trip to Gulmarg from Srinagar

-We did not want to go anywhere else for the next days and just relax in Srinagar.
+We did not want to go anywhere else for the next few days and just relax in Srinagar.
 But we ended up planning another day trip to Gulmarg which got extended to 2 days.
 Please click on the link above to continue reading the next part of the travelogue.

 Zanskar Valley to Srinagar – Conclusion

 I hope the travelogue, pictures, and information on traveling from Zanskar Valley to Srinagar were of help.
 If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.